hbeatty/idrac-roles/local/README.md

 Could probably be used for installing from NFS share but, I haven't tested.
 Would be interested in any updates.

+This should give you an idea of how you could set things up for installing the firmware.

 ## Setup

 * Create a lookup_plugins folder in your main Ansible tree